greghuber/hello-world/README.md

 # hello-world
-My first repository.

 This is Greg.
-I start DEV on Monday.
+I start DEV on Monday!